zt-zheng/Aggie_Hack_2021/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-To run the code, open the Aggiehack.ipynb file.
+To run the code, open the Aggiehack_random_jungle.ipynb file.
 Jupyter Notebook is preferred.
 To run the code in Google Colab, please enable local runtime.
 For detailed instructions, please refer to [Running Colab on Local Runtime](https://research.google.com/colaboratory/local-runtimes.html)